 Our route description for this stretch of Dere Street is given in two halves, running south and north respectively from Jedfoot.

 Running south over the Cheviots, Dere Street is mostly a broad grassy track, so it is a splendid route for walkers.
-From the bridge at Jedfoot, where the A698 crosses the Jed Water 3km north of Jedburgh, Dere Street runs southeast and straight for 8km by Cappuck (Roman fort) to Shibden Hill; thence by Whitton Edge, Pennymuir (Roman camp), over the Kale Water at Tow Ford and southeast by Blackhall Hill to the Border at Black Halls.
+From the bridge at Jedfoot, where the A698 crosses the Jed Water 3km north of Jedburgh, Dere Street runs southeast and straight for 8km by Cappuck (Roman fort) to Shibden Hill; thence by Whitton Edge, Pennymuir (Roman camps), over the Kale Water at Tow Ford and southeast by Blackhall Hill to the Scotland/England border at Black Halls.
 It then continues, going south for 1km to the extensive Roman camps at Chew Green, thence southeast by Outer Golden Pot (now as a road) to Featherwood, and then down a straight 5km south to Bremenium (camps) and Rochester on the A68 which largely heads south along the continuing line of Dere Street.

 The Roman Road can be reached at Tow Ford by road from Hownam.
 From Chew Green southward the road lies within an MOD artillery range; for that reason an enquiry about live firing dates and times is advisable.

 Going north from the bridge over the Jed Water at Jedfoot on the A698, follow the waymarked link through Monteviot House to the B6400 on the north side of the River Teviot.
 There, from NT647250, a section of Dere Street runs north to the Eildon Hills.
 It is now signposted St Cuthbert’s Way and it runs northwest for 6km to Forest Lodge on the A68 road.
 From here if wished, St Cuthbert’s Way can be followed to Melrose via Newtown St Boswells and the Eildon Hills.